wsoule/dotfiles-cli/README.md

   dotfiles [command]

 Available Commands:
-  onboard     Complete developer onboarding and environment setup  🎯 NEW! github      Set up GitHub with SSH keys                          🔐 NEW! share       Share your configuration with others                 🤝 NEW!
+  setup       Fork and setup a dotfiles repository                 🆕 NEW! onboard     Complete developer onboarding and environment setup  🎯 NEW! github      Set up GitHub with SSH keys                          🔐 NEW! share       Share your configuration with others                 🤝 NEW!